On this page

+This is the simplest condition of release.
 Once you turn 65, you can access your super even if you haven’t retired.
-Learn more about accessing your super at age 65 or over.

 When you die, your dependants or nominated beneficiaries will be entitled to receive what’s left of your super.

-If the recipients are your dependants (e.g. a spouse or child under the age of 18), your super balance can be paid either as a lump sum or an income stream.
+If the recipients are your dependants, such as a spouse or child under the age of 18, your super balance can be paid either as a lump sum or an income stream.

 If your beneficiary (or beneficiaries) are not your dependants, the payments must be made as lump sums.

-Lump sum payments are tax-free.
-Tax may be payable on income streams, depending on whether they have a taxable component, a tax-free component, or a combination of both.
+Lump sum payments are generally tax free when paid to a dependent.
+Tax may be payable on income streams, depending on whether they have a taxable component, a tax-free component or a combination of both.